elephantscale/python-labs/helloworld/REPL.md

 ## Step 5: Quit out of the REPL

-You can exit with CNTRL-D
+You can exit with CTRL-D